Features in depth

-USBs, or Universal Serial Buses, are are used to connect, communicate and power computers and digital devices.
+USB, or Universal Serial Bus, interfaces are used to connect, communicate, and power computers and digital devices.

-The BBC micro:bit has a USB interface to allow you to connect your computer to your micro:bit using a micro USB cable and power your micro:bit.
+The BBC micro:bit has a USB interface to allow you to connect your computer to your micro:bit so you can transfer programs to it, and power it.

-Watch the video to learn more about USB interface on micro:bit and then select one of the projects to start programming the inputs and outputs on your micro:bit.
+Watch the video to learn more about the USB interface on the micro:bit.